 Bitcoin and cryptocurrency trading in Ukraine

 Just like in Russia, you may be able to trade or mine cryptocurrency – and sit on it feeling rich if the mood takes you – but you won’t be allowed to spend it within the Ukraine economy.
-Under the new laws, whilst crypto/virtual assets are defined as intangible goods, which can be secured and unsecured, they are not accepted as a legal means of payment and their exchange for other goods or services is not allowed.
+Under the new laws, whilst crypto/virtual assets are defined as intangible goods, which can be secured and unsecured, they are not accepted as a legal means of payment, and their exchange for other goods or services is not allowed.
 Financial virtual assets must be issued by entities registered in Ukraine – and backed by currencies – which are regulated by the National Bank of Ukraine (NBU), the country’s central bank.
-You can spend your cryptocurrency outside the country, or buy an English football club like everybody else in the world seems to want to do.
+You can spend your cryptocurrency outside the country or buy an English football club like everybody else in the world seems to want to do.

-Crypto trading and legislation in the Ukraine
+Crypto trading and legislation in Ukraine

-Bitcoin taxation in the Ukraine
+Bitcoin taxation in Ukraine

-A draft bill some years back must have given all Ukrainians big hopes when it was proposed that tax on gains in crypto were to be taxed 5% for the first 5 years of activity.
+A draft bill some years back must have given all Ukrainians big hopes when it was proposed that tax on gains in crypto were to be taxed at 5% for the first five years of activity.
 That was false hope!
 The recent law on crypto legalization is awaiting approval of the amendments to the country’s taxation policy towards cryptocurrency transactions, although these changes haven’t come about at the time of writing.
 Acquiring cryptocurrency is not taxable, but selling it for gains is.
 The sales transactions of cryptocurrency are deemed to be a profit-making activity and subject to tax payable on gains at the rate of 18%.
-The liability to pay tax occurs when the profit is received or when the actual money transferred to your formal bank account.
+The liability to pay tax occurs when the profit is received or when the actual money is transferred to your formal bank account.

-Gifting Bitcoin in the Ukraine
+Gifting bitcoin in Ukraine

 Ukrainian Bitcoin mining

 Mining crypto is a highly technical and expensive activity at the best of times, involving powerful computers – and lots of energy – but it is legal and proliferates in Ukraine.
 Ukraine is big on mining with a brace of plants for mining bitcoin, one under construction is being created by the government-owned nuclear plant operator, Energoatom, and a private firm in a multi-million dollar investment.
-Another is being built in western Ukraine, partly in collaboration with private companies specialising in crypto infrastructure.
+Another is being built in western Ukraine, partly in collaboration with private companies specializing in crypto infrastructure.
 Both plants are located next to nuclear power plants – so that tells you something about the kind of energy you’re going to need.
 That single solar panel on your rooftop isn’t going to cut it.